yuanshunning/pickit-docs/docs/robot-integrations/yaskawa/index.rst

 .. _yaskawa:

-Setup Pick-it with a Yaskawa robot
+Setup Pickit with a Yaskawa robot
 ==================================

-This setup manual helps you setup Pick-it with a Yaskawa robot.
-The setup of Pick-it with a Yaskawa robot consists of 4 steps:
+This setup manual helps you setup Pickit with a Yaskawa robot.
+The setup of Pickit with a Yaskawa robot consists of 4 steps:

  1
     `Check controller and software compatibility <#compatibility>`__